pytroll/fcidecomp/README.md

 ### Use with netCDF-Java based tools

-Starting from netCDF-Java **TBD**, it is possible to open JPEG-LS compressed netCDFs with netCDF-Java based tools, such as toolsUI and Panoply, instructing netCDF-Java to use the netCDF-C library for reading purposes.
+With netCDF-Java versions greater than 5.5.2, it is possible to open JPEG-LS compressed netCDFs with netCDF-Java based tools, such as toolsUI and Panoply, instructing netCDF-Java to use the netCDF-C library for reading purposes.
-It is possible to enable this feature by ensuring the file `$HOME/.unidata/nj22Config.xml` exists (if it doesn't, is should be created) and that it contains the following lines:
+To enable this feature ensure the file `$HOME/.unidata/nj22Config.xml` exists (if it doesn't, it should be created) and that it contains the following lines:

     <nj22Config>
       <Netcdf4Clibrary>